The library includes five divisions:

 The Information and Research Services Division of the Mansfield Library supports the research, teaching and learning needs of University of Montana students, faculty and staff.
 We provide research and instructional services to enable access, evaluation and use of the library’s online, print and media information resources.

-Assistance is available in person at the Reference Desk, through individual or group consultations and by phone, email, or chat.
+Assistance is available in person at the Reference Desk and by phone, email, or chat.
 See our contact information below.

 Library instruction is course integrated.
 Instruction librarians work with teaching faculty to integrate information literacy concepts and skills into course curricula.
 Librarians also teach for-credit classes.
 Community instruction is provided, per request.